Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/Help/DocFX/articles/topic121.md

 involves the *Krypton* components without the need to fully scope them.
 Open up the form code file and add the following statements to the existing entries...

-    using Krypton.Toolkit;
+    using ComponentFactory.Krypton.Toolkit;
-    using Krypton.Navigator;
+    using ComponentFactory.Krypton.Navigator;
-    using Krypton.Workspace;
+    using ComponentFactory.Krypton.Workspace;
-    using Krypton.Docking;
+    using ComponentFactory.Krypton.Docking;